 Writers’ Union Member.
-Hockey historian and author, Silver Birch nominee, available for school and library visits.
-Eric’s rate is $250 for one session, $450 for two, or $650 for three, plus HST.
-Mileage costs can often be negotiated for multiple bookings, for presentations in the GTA, or for visits to the Barrie/Orillia area.
+Hockey historian and author.
+Available for school and library visits.
+Eric’s rate is $300 for one session, $500 for two, or $750 for three, plus HST.
+Mileage costs can often be negotiated for multiple bookings or for presentations in the GTA.
+For virtual visits, the fee is $200 per session.

 By the age of ten Eric Zweig was already a budding sports fanatic who was filling his school news books with game reports instead of current events.
 He’s been writing professionally about sports and sports history since 1985.
 Eric has also been a guest on many television and radio programs, appearing as a “Hockey Philosopher” in the CBC series Hockey: A People’s History in 2006.
 Presentation: Since 1999, when Eric began writing books for children, he has made many presentations in schools, libraries and bookstores.